xvxx/hatter/README.md

 ## TODO

 - [ ] `do` syntax
+- [ ] error when mixing tabs and spaces
 - [ ] `if (1 + 15) > 3`
 - [ ] <!DOCTYPE html>
 - [ ] <!-- html comments -->